fpalomo/king-kata-di/Readme.md

 PSE V3:
 The security key is a hybrid encryption algorithm ( GPG , http://en.wikipedia.org/wiki/GNU_Privacy_Guard ) .
 However,
 this version has still not been released .
-It is optional for those who finish quickly the exercise, to implement this PSE version.
+It is an improvement to add for those who finish the exercise earlier. this PSE version.

 ---

-In order to optimize bank fees, our engine will connect to a different payment backend depending on the credit card type:
+In order to optimize bank fees costs, our engine will connect to a different payment backend depending on the credit card type:

 * VISA : We use Entity A